ponder-app/ponder-app.github.io/index.md

 * Conversations can be read by anyone, but only those who were invited can write messages

 ## What can you do with it?
-* Invite one or more people to discuss a particular topic
+* Invite one or more people to talk about a shared interest
 * Interview or debate someone in a public forum
 * Create a convo by yourself to post your thoughts on a specific topic or cover a range of topics over time
 * Post entertaining, informative, or just interesting content to your audience